SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

 )
 ```

-### ATC run config file example
+### ATC config file example

 The following section contains an example of an `atcconfig.yml` file.
 This file must be stored in the same Git folder where the `Jenkinsfile` is stored to run the pipeline.
 This folder must be taken as a SCM in the Jenkins pipeline to run the pipeline.

 You can specify a list of packages and/or software components to be checked.
 This must be in the same format as below example for a `atcconfig.yml` file.
 For each package that has to be checked you can configure if you want the subpackages to be included in checks or not.
 Please note that if you chose to provide both packages and software components to be checked with the `atcconfig.yml` file, the set of packages and the set of software components will be combinend by the API using a logical AND operation.